Beaver Dam man sentenced to life in prison for murder of his ex wife

 Espinosa looked away during most of the day-long sentencing hearing including while both his family and Hollinshead's family spoke about the loss.

-He said he loves his daughter and remembers doing things with his daughter including going to the zoo, doing art with her and eating ice cream while walking down the block.
+He said he loves his daughter and remembers doing things with her including going to the zoo, creating art and eating ice cream while walking down the block.

 “I am not a bad person," Medina Espinosa said.
 "My mind was poisoned.
 And I give my condolences to my family, which include Ann and John, the Hollinsheads, that what happened in March was never my intentions."